Creating environment variables in Python

 mail=os.environ.get("MAIL")

-Another way to load the environment variables is by using the dotenv_values function.
-This function is very similar to the load_dotenvfunction.
+function.
 However, in this case, a dictionary of key:values is created.
 Now, given the code:

 from dotenv import dotenv_values